So, I heard that you want to play Fortnite on your Chromebook.

 Sound good?
 Let’s roll.

-This method is still working as of 2020 and into 2022.
+This method is still working into 2023.
 Epic Games hasn’t released the game for the Chrome Web Store yet, and probably never will.
 So this means this is still the only way to get the game running on a Chrome OS!

 What you’ll need to run the game